ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 </figure>

 !!!
 Note
-    iFlight Commando 8 is NOT using an internal RF module for its ExpressLRS units, unlike the RadioMaster Zorro, RadioMaster TX16S MK2, RadioMaster TX12 MK2, Jumper T-lite V2, Jumper T-pro or the BetaFPV Lite Radio 3 Pro.
+    The iFlight Commando 8 is NOT using an internal RF module for its ExpressLRS units, unlike the RadioMaster Zorro, RadioMaster TX16S MK2, RadioMaster TX12 MK2, Jumper T-lite V2, Jumper T-pro or the BetaFPV Lite Radio 3 Pro.

     Set the Internal RF module to Off, and set the External RF module to CRSF protocol, as any External RF module requires.

 ### Switches and Aux Channels

-By default, a fresh model do not have any Aux Channels configured (Aux channels start from Ch5, with the first 4 Channels assigned to your joysticks).
+By default, a fresh model does not have any Aux Channels configured (Aux channels start from Ch5, with the first 4 Channels assigned to your joysticks).
 If moving any of the switches in your radio doesn't affect your Modes in Betaflight or INAV, this is one of the main reasons.
 So let's get this sorted out!

 On the current model, navigate to the Mixes Page (Model Menu-> Mixes).
 You will need to assign switches to the remaining channels, as shown in the following images.